CreatorOS/Incentivize-people-to-own-your-coins/LEARN.md

 So we now know the cost of buying n coins.
 However, what we need to know is how many coins should be minted given a certain amount of wei.

-So, rearraging the above formula,
+So, rearranging the above formula,

 (Amount in wei \* 2 \+ (number of coins in circulation before transaction)^2) = (number of coins in circulation before transaction \+ n) ^ 2